-All written work in this class will be graded based on form (i.e., proper APA formatting, spelling, grammar, sentence structure), use of feedback (i.e., revising APA drafts based on your lab instructor's comments and corrections), and critical thinking (i.e., how well you display knowledge of the material, how well you have analyzed and evaluated the material, and how well you effectively communicate the information).
-If you have questions about how a specific assignment will be graded, do not hesitate to ask your lab instructor and/or me.
+All written work in this class will be graded based on form (e.g., proper APA formatting, spelling, grammar, sentence structure), use of guidelines and feedback (e.g., following the guidelines for what content should be included in each section of the paper, revising APA drafts based on your lab instructor's comments and corrections), and critical thinking (i.e., how well you display knowledge of the material, how well you have analyzed and evaluated the material, and how well you effectively communicate the information).
+If you have questions about how a specific assignment will be graded, do not hesitate to ask your lab instructor and/or Alison.